matttrice/hsu-mbs/pages/scrolls.md

 ---

 # 2 Corinthians 4:17

 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.

+---
+routeAlias: ./scrolls/Hebrews11:1
+---

+# Hebrews 11:1

+Now faith is the assurance of things hoped for, the conviction of things not seen.
+<sub>NASB1995</sub>